skyred/twig_polymer/README.md

  * Provides an endpoint for loading Polymer elements from the browser.

 ## Installation
- - Download and unzip [polymer-first-elements.zip](https://github.com/googlecodelabs/polymer-first-elements/releases/download/v1.0/polymer-first-elements.zip) and place the `bower_components` folder under `Drupal root directory /libraries/`.
-Create the folder if it does not exsit.
+ - Go to `Drupal root directory /libraries/` (create the folder if it does not exsit), run `bower install juicy-html polymer webcomponentsjs`.
- - Enable this module
+ - Enable this module.

 ## Usage